VoidXH/Cavern/README.md

 User documentation can be found at the [Cavern documentation webpage](http://cavern.sbence.hu/cavern/doc.php).
 Please go to this page for basic setup, in-depth QuickEQ tutorials, and command-line arguments.

+The full list of changes for each version can be found in [CHANGELOG.md](./CHANGELOG.md).

 ## How to build
 ### Cavern